 Many people with MS feel perfectly healthy, even though their MS is causing damage.
 Some symptoms may occur often, others more rarely.
 Some MS symptoms may appear soon after the onset of MS — others later.

 MS progresses very differently for every person.
 And even when there are no symptoms, damage to the central nervous system may still be progressing.
-Like an iceberg, the true progression of MS can lie concealed beneath the surface.
-Generally, the sooner after diagnosis you begin your MS treatment, the better.

 General MS Progression

 After diagnosis, people with MS may experience sensory symptoms such as numbness, tingling, or vision loss.
 Early in MS progression, they may find that they recover completely from relapses, and have few relapses in their first years after diagnosis.
 It is also common early on in the disease to experience long intervals between relapses.

 Later, as MS progresses, people may experience tremors as well as difficulty with coordination and walking.
 Relapses may become more frequent, and may be more difficult to recover from.